Bischoff/wozmania/README.md

      (gdb) c
 ```

-There are four subroutines to help debugging.
+There are five subroutines to help debugging.
 They are commented out by default:
 ```
    emulate: